kernelorg-mirror/docs_docsko_korg/source/accounts.rst

 3. During the conference, establish your identity with the signers.
 4. When everyone is ready, read your public key fingerprint out loud (you can display it using ``gpg --fingerprint [your@address]``).
-5. Make sure everyone has verified the fingerprint.
+5. Make sure everyone has verified your key fingerprint.
 6. Finish the call.
-7. Wait for the signed key to be send to you.
+7. Wait to receive your signed key from all signers.
 8. Import the signatures into your keyring using ``gpg --import export.asc``.
-9. Once you have received all the signatures, export the public key using ``gpg --export -a -o signed.asc [your@address]``.
+9. Once you have received all the signatures, re-export your public key using ``gpg --export -a -o signed.asc [your@address]``.
-10. Submit the exported key with your account request.
+10. Submit ``signed.asc`` with your account request.

 Procedure for the signers
 ~~~~~~~~~~~~~~~~~~~~~~~~~